Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/com.unity.ml-agents.md

 The _ML-Agents_ package contains the primary C# SDK for the [Unity ML-Agents Toolkit].

-The package allows you to convert any Unity scene to into a learning environment and train character behaviors using a variety of machine learning algorithms.
+The package allows you to convert any Unity scene into a learning environment and train character behaviors using a variety of machine learning algorithms.
 Additionally, it allows you to embed these trained behaviors back into Unity scenes to control your characters.
 More specifically, the package provides the